Jacob Roloff Starts His Own Spin-Off With A Twist

 So far, Jacob and Isabel have only released one episode of their miniseries.
 In this clip, Isabel says, “All these places have a lot to offer, we’ve probably driven through them on road trips but never really appreciated their beauty so I’m really excited to be able to do that.”
 After that Jacob Roloff goes on to say, “These videos are going to be kind of a mix of dog life, travel life, just talking and stuff.
 We’ll pretty much just show you scenery and tell you what we’re doing that day or something and then also talks and stuff while we’re driving.”

 Jacob Roloff and Isabel are getting really close on the road trip and revealed that their favorite part is the long talks they can have on the road.
 Their first episode is just seven minutes long.
-Jacob and Isabel do have one issue while filming.
-They keep having to remind each other to look at the camera.
+Jacob and Isabel do have one issue while filming: they keep having to remind each other to look at the camera.
 They are doing it all on their smartphones, so it isn’t like having a camera crew along with them the way Roloff used to do things.
-Isabel is excited about seeing a lot of places on their trip she has never been.
-They are also going places that Jacob Roloff has been, and she hasn’t.
-Neither of them has seen Colorado before and will enjoy getting to do that together.
+Isabel is excited about seeing a lot of places on their trip she has never been, and they are also going places that only Jacob Roloff has already visited.
+Neither of them has seen Colorado before, however, and will enjoy getting to do that together.

 Jacob Roloff slams #LittlePeopleBigWorld as “Inherently Staged and Fake”–> https://t.co/Uc2MkBX95h pic.twitter.com/5bIjq5sDoJ